telerik/ajax-docs/controls/radiobuttonlist/getting-started.md

 			</Items>
 		</telerik:RadRadioButtonList>

-1. To hook to the **OnSelectedIndexChanged** server-side event of **RadRadioButtonList** add an attribute to the main control tag and add the method signature:
+1. To hook to the **OnSelectedIndexChanged** server-side event of **RadRadioButtonList**, add an attribute to the main control tag and add the method signature:

 	**ASP.NET**